Why God’s People Should Refrain from Going to Restaurants

 When this man was caught breaking the Sabbath, God intervened directly and powerfully.
 There was no doubt regarding how He viewed this trespass.
 His judgment was both swift and severe.

 Today we do not see God intervening in such ways, and therefore few fear to transgress His commands.
 But this must be understood.
 God does not intervene miraculously in every case.
-If He did, men and women would be dropping like flies all around us.
+If He did, people would be dropping like flies all around us.
 Instead, God acts directly in first-time events so that there is a record left for us showing God’s judgment in such matters.

-Regrettably, because many of God’s people have been influenced by the values and standards of this world, they have become desensitized to God and His law.
+Regrettably, because many of God’s people have been influenced by the values and standards of this world, they have become desensitized to God and His way.
 This is a grave mistake.
 Furthermore, this mistake is repeated every time God’s people go to a restaurant on His Sabbath.
-By doing so, they become willing participants in causing others to labor on their behalf in clear violation of His command.
+By doing so, they become willing participants in the profaning of what He made HOLY.

 A Stern Warning